Art-Sells/Arells/Build-Notes.md

 #### LinkTree Links.

 #### Before AWS Upload (research how to reset server... or is it better to wait for server to reload (changing times of TTL, etc))

+##### "Congratulations note and being a part of a historic moment.
+You may not realize this, but you are officially a pioneer of a revolutionary new sales system called "Price After Purchase".
+Before Arells, it was difficult for creators like you to financially benefit in the re-sale of your creations.
+Before Arells, it was difficult to reap most of the rewards.
+But now thanks to Arells's Price After Purchase system you will...
+90% of every sale and resale of all your creations will go to you.
+History will remember you as one of the first pioneers of this system, a system that changed our relationships with not just art, but changed our relationships with assets forever."

 _____________________________________________________________________________________________________________________________